François-Marie Bigex: Paris

-As a young seminarian Bigex continued to impress.
-By the end of his first year it had been determined that he deserved to receive his education "in a larger theatre", and he was sent on to the seminary attached to Saint-Sulpice, Paris in France, where he continued his studies for the priesthood.
-Starting during the second year of what was designed as a five year course, he combined his studies with work as a lecturer, which was followed by an appointment to a professorship first in Theology and then also in Philosophy at the little Saint-Nicolas-du-Chardonnet seminary.
-He received his licence to minister after three of the five years assigned to his course, which came with a useful "pension".
-He also received, from the Sorbonne university, a doctorate in Theology in 1783 or 1785.
-By this time he was building up a personal network of influential French churchmen.
+As a young seminarian, Bigex continued to impress.
+By the end of his first year, it had been determined that he deserved to receive his education "in a larger theatre", and he was sent on to the seminary attached to Saint-Sulpice, Paris, in France, where he continued his studies for the priesthood.
+Starting during the second year of what was designed as a five-year course, he combined his studies with work as a lecturer, which was followed by an appointment to a professorship first in theology and then also in philosophy at the little Saint-Nicolas-du-Chardonnet seminary.
+He received his license to minister after three of the five years assigned to his course, which came with a useful "pension."
+He also received, from the Sorbonne University, a doctorate in theology in 1783 or 1785.
+By this time, he was building up a personal network of influential French churchmen.
 He was on the receiving end of various tempting job offers, notably from Archbishop de Conzié of Tours and the scholarly Bishop of Arras.
 There was every indication that he was on the brink of a stellar career, but there was also every indication that his future lay in France rather than in Savoy.